Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "pattern": the regular expression pattern to search for.
     - @c "replacement": the replacement text.
 Note that capture groups are supported.

+  Finally, a ["constants"](#constants-properties) section can also be loaded from within the dataset's node.
+  These constants can reference the newly loaded dataset.

-## Values {#values-properties}
+## Constants {#constants-properties}
-Properties for the @c "values" node:
+Properties for the @c "constants" node:
-- @c "values": contains an array of key and value pairs, which are referenced by other items in the reports.\n Items reference key/value pairs via text labels using a special syntax.
+- @c "constants": contains an array of key and value pairs, which are referenced by other items in the reports.\n Items reference key/value pairs via text labels using a special syntax.
 For example, @c label objects or graph titles can embed a reference to a runtime value, which will be expanded when the report is rendered.
   - @c "name": the key used for the item.
 Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.